-Arlington High School provides high levels of academic quality and a positive environment in spite of persistent challenges in the facility.
-We continue to grow in a number of areas including academic achievement, use of technology, school climate, student leadership, and personalized learning.
+Arlington High School provides high levels of academic quality and a positive environment despite the persistent challenges presented by the facility.
+We continue to grow in several areas, including academic achievement, use of technology, school climate, student leadership, and personalized learning.

 AHS excels on assessments of academic quality reflecting both high achievement and improvements in academic equity.
 AHS earned a level 1 designation on the Massachusetts School Report Card for the third year in a row.
-This reflects not only high performance overall, but success in raising the performance of high needs students.
+This reflects not only high performance overall, but success in raising the performance of high-needs students.
 It is a challenge to consistently raise student performance when achievement is high, but AHS continues to accomplish this goal.

 AHS has again received Gold Medal distinction in the U.S. News & World Report Best High School Rankings, rising in its ranking both in the state and nationally.
-In 2017 AHS ranked 16th among Massachusetts schools, up from 19 the year before, and in the top 2% of schools nationally.
-U.S. News also recognized Arlington as a top school in science, technology, engineering and mathematics, or STEM, ranking 193 nationally.
+In 2017 AHS ranked 16th among Massachusetts schools, up from 19th the year before, and in the top 2% of schools nationally.
+U.S. News also recognized Arlington as a top school in science, technology, engineering and mathematics, or STEM, ranking 193rd nationally.
 Newsweek ranked Arlington in the top 2% of U.S. schools.
+The Washington Post profiled Arlington as one of the "Most Challenging Schools in the U.S. 68% of AHS students take at least one Advanced Placement (AP) course.
 Arlington recently participated in the Programme for International Student Assessment (PISA) for Schools administered internationally by the Organization for Economic Cooperation and Development.
 Arlington ranked at the top of Massachusetts schools and ranked among the top schools internationally, with levels of performance above those in countries such as Singapore.
-68% of AHS students take at least one Advanced Placement (AP) course.
-Furthermore, AHS ranked higher than would be predicted given our percentage of low income students, meaning Arlington outperforms its demographics.
+Furthermore, AHS has ranked higher than schools with a comparable demographic profile.
+Fourteen percent of AHS students qualify for subsidized meals.
+This means that Arlington outperforms its demographics.